-To all of Wild Spirit Wolf Sanctuary's Howling Supporters, whether you have been following and supporting us since the beginning or you are new to the Wild Spirit Wolf Sanctuary Family, we, the team, are incredibly grateful for but change is a necessity for growth.
+To all of Wild Spirit Wolf Sanctuary's Howling Supporters, whether you have been following and supporting us since the beginning or you are new to the Wild Spirit Wolf Sanctuary Family, we, the team, are incredibly grateful for you all.
+Your kindness and generosity help us pursue our mission of "Rescue, Sanctuary, and Education," and to provide the best living situation for our rescues as possible.
+So, a huge howling thank you, to you all!

+Many changes have begun to shape the future of Wild Spirit Wolf Sanctuary, but change is a necessity for growth.
 We hope you will continue to support our deserving animals, and watch as the sanctuary continues to blossom into a beautiful haven for our wild rescues.